 Step 4: Get an MRI to identify the cause

-Getting an MRI is important in the management of occipital neuralgia and multiple sclerosis flare in order to detect any underlying causes for the condition, as well as cervical lesions and other brain lesions associated with multiple sclerosis that may have been overlooked.
+In managing occipital neuralgia and multiple sclerosis flare, obtaining an MRI is crucial for identifying underlying causes of the condition and for detecting cervical lesions and other brain lesions associated with multiple sclerosis that may have been overlooked.

 Additionally, MRI scans can help identify any other sources of pain that neurologists might not be able to uncover without additional testing.

 Minimally invasive trigeminal ablation is a treatment option for managing occipital neuralgia and multiple sclerosis flare.
 It involves using radio-wave probes or small doses of toxins to precisely target the trigeminal nerve root.
 Which is known to be a common cause of these conditions.
 The benefits of this approach are that it does not require surgery and can provide precise visual guidance for targeting specific nerve distributions.
 Medication and steroid injections may also be used to help calm down overactive nerves in order to improve symptoms.

 Medications that could help manage the symptoms of occipital neuralgia and multiple sclerosis flare include reducing the swelling of blood vessels in the brain.
 Or preventing an aura, triptans, topiramate and relax, essential oils on temples, CBD oil, chiropractic, acupuncture and proper sleep cycles.
 In some cases surgery may be necessary but it is not always the best solution.

 Lifestyle changes can help manage occipital neuralgia and multiple sclerosis flare-ups.
 These changes include avoiding triggers, eating more dark, leafy greens, getting regular exercise, managing stress levels and avoiding artificial sweeteners such as aspartame.

 Step 8: Consider wearing a medical alert bracelet